History of West Africa: Famine

 Famine has been an occasional but serious problem in West Africa.

 In 1680s, famine extended across the entire Sahel, and in 1738 half the population of Timbuktu died of famine.
 Some colonial "pacification" efforts often caused severe famine.
 The introduction of cash crops such as cotton, and forcible measures to impel farmers to grow these crops, sometimes impoverished the peasantry in many areas, such as northern Nigeria, contributing to greater vulnerability to famine when severe drought struck in 1913.

 For the middle part of the 20th century, agriculturalists, economists and geographers did not consider Africa to be famine prone – most famines were localized and brief food shortages.

 From 1967 to 1969 large scale famine occurred in Biafra and Nigeria due to a government blockade of the Breakaway territory.
 It is estimated that 1.5 million people died of starvation due to this famine.
 Additionally, drought and other government interference with the food supply caused 500 thousand Africans to perish in Central and West Africa.

 Famine recurred in the 1970s and 1980s, when the west African Sahel suffered drought and famine.
 The Sahelian famine was associated with the slowly growing crisis of pastoralism in Africa, which has seen livestock herding decline as a viable way of life over the last two generations.

 Since the start of the 21st century, more effective early warning and humanitarian response actions have reduced the number of deaths by famine markedly.
 That said, many African countries are not self-sufficient in food production, relying on income from cash crops to import food.
 Agriculture in Africa is susceptible to climatic fluctuations, especially droughts which can reduce the amount of food produced locally.
 Other agricultural problems include soil infertility, land degradation and erosion, swarms of desert locusts, which can destroy whole crops, and livestock diseases.
 The Sahara spreads up to 30 miles per year.
 The most serious famines have been caused by a combination of drought, misguided economic policies, and conflict.

-Recent famines in Africa include the 2005–06 Niger food crisis, the 2010 Sahel famine, and in 2012, the Sahel drought put more than 10 million people in the western Sahel at risk of famine, according to the Methodist Relief & Development Fund (MRDF), due to a month-long heat wave.
+Recent famines in Africa include the 2005–06 Niger food crisis, the 2010 Sahel famine, and in 2012, the Sahel drought put over ten million people in the western Sahel at risk of famine, according to the Methodist Relief and Development Fund, due to a month-long heatwave.